duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 We've created **one** file in the Spice lib directory, `lib/DDG/Spice/`, named `npm.pm`, which defines the API to use and the triggers for our Spice and we've created **two** files in the Spice share directory, `share/spice/npm/`:

 1. `npm.js` - which delegates the API's response and calls `Spice.add()`
-2. `detail.handlebars` - which specifies the instant answer's HTML structure and determines which attributes of the API response are placed into the HTML result
+2. `detail.handlebars` - which specifies the instant answer's HTML structure and determines which properties of the API response are placed into the HTML result

 Again, the Spice instant answer system works like so: